Yu-Group/clinical-rule-vetting/readme.md

   <img src="https://img.shields.io/github/checks-status/Yu-Group/medical-rules/master">
  </p>

 This is a *collaborative* repository intended to validate and derive clinical-decision rules.
+We hope to use a unified modeling pipeline across a variety of contributed datasets to standardize and improve previous modeling practices.

 # Still under development
 - `baseline.py` template